I’ve had a Public Inquiry call up letter, do I need a specialist road transport solicitor?

-The level of representation you require when a call up letter arrives
+The level of representation a goods vehicle or passenger carrying vehicle operator requires when a Public Inquiry call up letter arrives.

-Your Operator’s Licence is a valuable asset and needs to be protected against the possibility of curtailment, suspension or revocation, which are enforcement powers available to Traffic Commissioners.
-If you have read your ‘call up’ letter, you will probably already be aware of this.
+Whether you are a goods vehicle or passenger carrying vehicle operator your operator’s licence is a valuable asset and needs to be protected against the possibility of curtailment, suspension or revocation, which are enforcement powers available to Traffic Commissioners.
+If you have read your ‘call up’ letter which was sent to you from the Office of the Traffic Commissioner based in Leeds, you will probably already be aware of the enforcement action that can be taken against your licence and also aware that goods vehicle licensing starts to look complicated and troublesome as soon as the prospect of disciplinary action raises its head.

 Hugh Carlisle QC, President of the Transport Tribunal echoed such observations in Appeal 2006/252 (an appeal by Alec Hayden T/a Trans Consult) when he quoted observations made in the case of 2005/385 K Grant: